Brazil prosecutors plan to launch probe into BNDES: media

-BRASILIA Brazilian prosecutors launched a preliminary investigation into an alleged corruption scheme at the national development bank BNDES, weekly magazine Veja reported on Saturday.
+BRASILIA (Reuters) - Brazilian prosecutors launched a preliminary investigation into an alleged corruption scheme at the national development bank BNDES, weekly magazine Veja reported on Saturday.

 The prosecutors have been gathering documents for at least two months and are in talks with a former BNDES executive about a potential collaboration, Veja said.